mohammadRezahalo9/mohammadRezahalo9/README.md

 - 👋 Hi, mohammadRezahalo9
 - 👀 I’m interested in programing💻
-- 🌱 I’m currently learning c and puthon and web
+- 🌱 I’m currently learning cpp and python

+🤖I design pcb with altijm designer

+🐧sudo apt install happy life for you

 <!---
 mohammadRezahalo9/mohammadRezahalo9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.